OctopusDeploy/docs/docs/key-concepts/environments/machine-policies.md

 ## Assign machine policies to machines

-Assign a machine policy to a machine by selecting a machine from the *Environments* screen and using the *Policy* drop down to select the machine policy:
+Assign a machine policy to a machine by selecting a machine from the *Environments*Â screen and using the *Policy*Â drop down to select the machine policy:

 ![](/docs/images/5669423/5865599.png)